18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 $ my_quotas
 ```

-If users need more storage than what is available in the home directory, they should [request a project directory](https://usda-ars-gbru.github.io/scinet-site/support/request-storage).
+If users need more storage than what is available in the home directory, they should visit the [Request a Project Storage](https://usda-ars-gbru.github.io/scinet-site/support/request-storage) page.
 Several users may work on the same project and share the same project directory.

 Project directories are located in the 1.8PB BeeGFS space that is mounted on all nodes as /project.
 Directories in /project are not backed up, however users can copy important data from a directory in /project to a corresponding directory in /KEEP in ZFS space that is backed up nightly using zsend. **It is not recommended to run jobs from a directory in /KEEP.**